 - Stroller organizer: I see this on pretty much every stroller, so it’s a definite must-have!
 It easily holds your water bottle, keys, phone, etc.

 - Car seat cover: For when you’re out with Baby but don’t want anyone touching him/her, or if you are going somewhere with bright lights and want to make sure Baby doesn’t wake up from the lights.

 Car seat (the car seat we have was highly rated for safety): Think about getting a second base if you have two cars (so you don’t have to always be moving the base back and forth between cars).
 If you have a winter baby, this cover keeps the baby nice and warm!
 We have this blanket and use it constantly for extra warmth in the car seat.

 Bassinet: Include the newborn insert, as well as the caddy for the outside where you can store burp cloths, wipes, an extra onesie… anything you might need in the middle of the night that you don’t want to go hunting for.
 This bassinet is awesome because it swivels around, so you can actually swivel it over your bed for ease in the middle of the night.
-(You’ll also need sheets for it!)
+(I didn’t think of this when I put together my baby registry, but you’ll also need separate sheets for the bassinet!)

 Bouncer seat: At first my husband couldn’t understand why we needed so many different seats for the baby, but we both quickly learned that Baby sometimes gets bored where she is and needs to move.
 We added the bouncer toy bar, which Baby started to use at around two months old.

 Swing: We really love this swing, which has 5 different swing speeds (side to side), two sets of music, plus a mobile that spins and goes up and down.
 It’s fairly affordable in the world of swings at $120.

 Rock n Play: A MUST have.
 We take this with us when we travel with our infant.